AbhinayYendoti/incubyte-sweet-shop-management/README.md

 Cursor AI (IDE-integrated pair programming)

 How AI Was Used

 1. Brainstorming & Design (ChatGPT)

-Clarified kata requirements in plain English
+Clarified kata requirements

-Broke the project into clear phases (auth, CRUD, inventory, frontend)
+Broke work into phases (auth, CRUD, inventory, frontend)

-Designed REST API structure and entity relationships
+Designed API structure and entity relationships

 Evaluated trade-offs (frontend vs backend filtering)

 2. Boilerplate & Scaffolding (Cursor AI)

-Generated initial Spring Boot controller and service skeletons
+Generated initial Spring Boot skeletons

-Created JPA entities and Flyway migration templates
+Created JPA entities and Flyway migrations

-Assisted in propagating new fields (imageUrl, category) consistently across layers
+Assisted in propagating new fields consistently

-Reduced repetitive manual typing while keeping logic human-reviewed

 3. Debugging & Problem Solving (ChatGPT + Claude)

-Diagnosed PostgreSQL authentication and schema mismatch issues
+Diagnosed PostgreSQL and schema issues

-Resolved Spring Security 403 errors for protected endpoints and static resources
+Resolved Spring Security access issues

-Identified external image hotlinking/CORS issues and guided the move to local static images
+Addressed image hosting and CORS problems

-Helped design combined search + category filtering logic on the frontend
+Assisted with combined search and filter logic

 4. Documentation & Communication (ChatGPT)

-Assisted in drafting this README
+Helped draft and structure this README

-Helped structure explanations clearly for reviewers and interviewers

-Suggested consistent and transparent commit message formats
+Suggested clear commit message formats

 Reflection on AI Impact

-AI significantly improved development speed, clarity, and confidence, especially during early design and debugging phases.
+AI improved development speed and clarity, especially during early design and debugging.
-However, all AI-generated code and suggestions were reviewed, modified, and validated manually.
+All AI-generated suggestions were reviewed, modified, and validated manually.

-AI was treated as a pair programmer, not a replacement for understanding or decision-making.
+AI was used as a pair programmer, not a replacement for understanding or ownership.
-This ensured correctness, maintainability, and accountability for all final code.

 Co-Authorship Transparency